L-Matko/L-Matko/README.md

 - Hi, I’m Matko
-- I’m a begginer in: c++, python, HTML and JavaScript
+- I’m a beginner in: c++, python, HTML and JavaScript

 <!---